-With an old fashioned soda fountain, you'll find ice cream and a food parlour.
+With an old fashioned soda fountain, you'll find ice cream and a food parlor.

 Mine Shaft Tavern

 Known for its green chile cheeseburgers, the Mine Shaft Tavern also has live music and locally brewed beer on tap.

 The Hollar is a restaurant with a taste of the south.

 Bed and Breakfasts